1988 Mexican Grand Prix: Qualifying

 Qualifying for the Mexican Grand Prix saw few surprises.
 The turbo powered cars were expected to dominate in the high (2240 m) altitude of Mexico City where the naturally aspirated cars would lose approximately 20-25% of their power in the thinner air.
+The turbo cars also lost some of their own power in the thinner air, but it was estimated to only be around 5%, still giving them a big advantage over the atmos.

 The McLaren-Hondas dominated the qualifying session once again.
 Ayrton Senna took his 20th career pole and his 4th pole from 4 races in 1988 with a lap time that was almost a second faster than Nigel Mansell's 1987 time despite the restriction in turbo boost from 4.0 Bar to 2.5 bar for 1988 (a drop of approximately 300 bhp).
 It was the first time in 1988 that a 1987 pole time had been beaten.
 Alain Prost was predictably second on the grid, though he was some 6/10ths slower than his teammate.
 Gerhard Berger (Ferrari) and Nelson Piquet (Lotus-Honda) made up the 2nd row.
 Satoru Nakajima (Lotus-Honda) and Eddie Cheever (Arrows-Megatron) made good use of the turbos' altitude advantage to qualify 6th and 7th respectively behind the 5th placed Ferrari of Michele Alboreto.
 For Nakajima it was something of a redemption as he had failed to qualify at Monaco.
-Mansell in the Williams-Judd could only make 14th due to continuing problems with the FW12's reactive suspension.
+Mansell in the Williams-Judd could only make 14th due to continuing problems with the FW12's computer controlled Reactive Ride (suspension) with both Mansell and Patrese reporting that their cars handling would not only change from lap to lap, but sometimes even from one corner to the next.

+According to analyst and former F1 driver David Hobbs during ESPN's live broadcast of the race in America, the McLaren-Hondas were reaching 205 mph on the circuit's 1.2 km long main straight during qualifying.
+During the year the McLarens would only beat this speed at the German Grand Prix on Hockenheim's 1.6 km long straight out into the forest when they were timed at 207 mph during qualifying.